 Today's developers, architects, and planners know that to attract customers and to secure zoning approvals and community acceptance, they must produce attractive and innovative properties that complement their surroundings.
 Design professionals are driven to produce projects that meet users' demands, understand and respond to the context of a site, enhance its neighborhood, and are built to last.
 In fact, attendance at a recent American Institute of Architects-sponsored conference on density far surpassed expectations, speaking to the interest among land use professionals in addressing the design issues associated with density.
-In a decision is a decision in the second conference of the interest among land use professionals in addressing the design issues associated with density.
+In density, In den

 It is plausible that the high level of citizens' opposition to density may be based on an outdated notion of what higher-density development looks like.
-A University of North Carolina study revealed that when given a choice between two attractively designed communities, one higher density and the other low density; the majority preferred the higher-density option.
-Other visual preference surveys confirm that there is an almost universal negative reaction to the visual appearance of commercial strip sprawl and an almost universal positive reaction to traditional town-like communities of the past, communities that almost invariably included a mix of densities and uses.
+A University of North Carolina study revealed that when given a choice between two attractively designed communities, one higher density and the other low density; the majority preferred the higher-density option.51 Other visual preference surveys confirm that there is an almost universal negative reaction to the visual appearance of commercial strip sprawl and an almost universal positive reaction to traditional town-like communities of the past, communities that almost invariably included a mix of densities and uses.52